Ask an RU

 Ask an RU: Underwriting Loans with Restricted Stock Units as Income

-What Is a Restricted Stock Unit?
+What is a Restricted Stock Unit?

 A restricted stock unit is a form of compensation issued by an employer to an employee in the form of company shares.
 RSUs are issued to an employee through a vesting plan and distribution schedule after achieving required performance milestones or upon remaining with his/her employer for a particular length of time.